HewlettPackard/swarm-learning/docs/RunningSL.md

 After the Swarm Learning platform has finished execution and has produced the final model, *the host systems should be cleaned up before they can be used to run the framework again*.
 All docker containers created by previous runs should be stopped and removed.
 Use the swarm-learning/bin/stop-swarm script to do this.
 Any log output produced by the containers should be saved before invoking the script as they will not be available after the script is executed.

 Output files that have been written to the model directory by previous runs might also require attention.
-These files are the user\'s prerogative and responsibility entirely -- the Swarm Learning package does not provide any means for handling these files.
+These files are the user\'s prerogative and responsibility entirely &mdash; the Swarm Learning package does not provide any means for handling these files.